 The Tanning Bed

-What about After?
+What About After?

 Is Spray Tanning a Better Option?

-The only risk with spray tanning and tattoos is that the tan can darken light colored or delicate tattoos.
+The only risk with spray tanning and tattoos is that the tan can darken light-colored or delicate tattoos.
 However, if you don’t like how it looks, you can always wipe it off after your spray tanning session!
 The beauty of spray tans is that they’re temporary, lasting between about 5 to 10 days.
 The same rule of “healed” applies to spray tanning—as long as the tattoo is fully healed, spray tans will not damage your ink!
 Ultimately, spray tanning is a much better option for those who burn easily, are worried about the damage to their skin, or want to preserve the life of their tattoo while still looking golden year-round.

-Bronze Tan offers both tanning bed and spray tan services at our locations in Clayton and Brentwood, Missouri.
+Bronze Tan offers both tanning beds and spray tan services at our locations in Clayton and Brentwood, Missouri.
 Stop in for a session or if you have any questions.
 And of course, feel free to contact us!